ehbaker/Ice2ODocs/index.md

 # Project Organization, or, 'keepin' it all together'!
 - Put each project in its own directory, which is named after the project.
 - Put text documents associated with the project in the **doc** directory.
-- Put raw data and metadata in the **data/raw** directory, and files generated during cleanup and analysis in a **data/processed/date** directory.
+- Put raw data and metadata in the **data/raw/date** directory, and files generated during cleanup and analysis in a **data/processed/date** directory.
+This date mirrors **raw/date**, and reflects date collected, not processed.
+Source code for processing data should be placed in the **processed** folder as well; if processing was performed in Excel, or other non-coding environment, a README.txt should describe what processing was done to raw data, and how it was accomplished (repeatability!).
 A README.txt file should live in each data folder, and have the minimum information about source, and what has changed in each version of a dataset.
-- Put source for the project’s scripts and programs in the **src** directory.
+- Put source for the project’s analysis in the **src** directory.
 Functions which are generalized and can be called in many anlysis scripts should be pulled out into a **functions** sub-folder.
 Scripts for data pre-processing/ cleaning go in a **munge** sub-folder.
 - Name all files to reflect their content or function.

 See an example folder structure below: